 “Learners benefit from exceptionally good pastoral support and additional learning support that help them to… achieve their aspirations.”
 Ofsted, 2016

-You will be assigned a personal tutor when you start at college.
+You will be assigned a senior tutor when you start at college.
 Meeting on a weekly basis in Tutorials and Progress Hours, tutors provide you with exceptional and constant support, along with the most up-to-date information.

 Our experienced and professional IL team provide specialist support if you have specific learning needs.
 The breadth of support is extensive, from learning difficulties to accessibility, and so much more.
 Every student’s needs are different and IL ensure that support is there for anyone who may need it.

 The Inclusive Learning Team will liaise closely with schools, external agencies, college teachers and senior tutors to ensure that all are working together to meet your needs.

 IL support students with an Education, Health and Care Plan: starting with transition, removing barriers to learning and planning appropriate support, ensuring an inclusive approach.